Your cookie preferences

 Balance transfer period

-The 0% interest period is the most impart aspect of a balance transfer card, as this determines who long you'll have to pay off your balance without paying any interest.
-The longer it is, the lower our monthly instalments can be to pay off the balance.
+The 0% interest period determines how long you'll have to pay off your debt without accruing interest.
+The longer the 0% period, the lower your monthly payments can be, helping you pay off your balance more easily.

 Balance transfer fee